A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

 As with any neural network training problem, a large predictor of the performance of the network on test data is the degree of overlap between the distribution of training data and distribution of test data.
 Note that this doesn't mean that performance is necessarily poor if a particular test input is absent from the training data.
 However, if the distribution that generated the test data is fundamentally different from the distribution that generated the training data then unexpected or undesirable behaviour may occur at inference.
 The behaviour of the trained ANN decoder was tested for a set of surface code boards consisting of error distributions not necessarily included in the training data sets.
 The proportion of the syndrome decoded by the ANN was investigated as the number of ANN passes varied.
 Figure \ref{fig:4} shows the performance of our ANN syndrome decoder on distances 65 and 257 square shaped surface codes.
 The graph plots the fraction of the original syndromes remaining after a given number of passes through the ANN (n$\times$ANN, where n is 1, 2 and 5).
 It can be seen that the majority of \( -1 \) stabilizer values are decoded by a single pass of the ANN at all of the investigated physical qubit error rates.
 At the lower physical qubit error rates this becomes more evident, with five ANN passes at an error rate of 5\% leaving only about $0.01\%$ of the original \( -1 \) stabilizers to be resolved by the mop-up decoder.
 This suggests promising improvements in speed, as the formation of clusters in the HDRG decoder has a timing that scales linearly with the number of \( -1 \) stabilizers.
-However, we must also investigate whether this potential speed up is not obtained at the expense of decoding accuracy, which will be discussed in the next section. \\ \\
+However, this does not necessarily quantify the degree to which accurate decoding is progressing because ANN corrections could be removing -1 stabilizers by completing non-trivial logical operators.
+This would be an example of decoding speed being gained at the expense of accuracy.
+When instead investigating the fraction of data qubit errors remaining as a function of physical error rate similar results are obtained when homological equivalences are accounted for (see Appendix Figure \ref{fig:target_example}).
+However the number of effective residual errors remaining to be decoded would also be small if corrections were applied with the simple decoder in Ref. \cite{varsamopoulos2017decoding}.
+The simple decoder is an important part of ``high-level" decoding, where it applies a quick set of corrections which themselves are quite likely to result in a logical error, but allow a neural network to effectively learn when this occurs for fast and accurate decoding when operating simultaneously.
+Indeed, full decoding results in effectively $0$, $d$ or $2d-1$ data qubit errors when decoding results in a logical $I$ operation, either of the logical $X$ or $Z$ operations, or a logical $Y$ operation respectively.
+No scalable method is known for training such decoders for distances beyond approximately 10 and investigations regarding the potential to use similar simple decoders was left for future work.
+A good measure of the value gained from applying particular corrections in surface code decoding is yet to be agreed upon.
+The development of such a metric would offer significant insights in the evaluation of decoding methods of systems of cooperating entities, and training of machine learning based decoders.
+Nevertheless combined decoding accuracy can still be effectively quantified in terms of logical error rates and thresholds, which will be discussed in the next section. \\ \\